ChanMeng666/juejin-algorithm-practice/README.md

 ## License
 MIT License

-## Acknowledgments
-Special thanks to ByteDance MarsCode team and all contributors who make this learning resource possible.

 ---
 *Note: This repository is maintained by the community and is not officially affiliated with ByteDance.*